-Whilst researching trekking in Myanmar there was surprising little information about this Kalaw to Inle Lake trek.
+Whilst researching trekking in Myanmar there was surprisingly little information about this Kalaw to Inle Lake trek.
 Just some vague stories and a few descriptions of companies.
-Nothing to tell me the difficulty level (easy to moderate), the scenery I would see (think lake districts mixed with norwich and some pine cones), whether I have to bring 3 days worth of water or not (no, there are shops on the way) or even if I would have a shower on the way (erm, kind of, a cold bucket one).
+Nothing to tell me the difficulty level (easy to moderate), the scenery I would see (think Lake District mixed with Norfolk countryside and some pine cones), whether I have to bring 3 days worth of water or not (no, there are shops on the way) or even if I would have a shower on the way (erm, kind of, a cold bucket one).

-So here I will try to explain in detail about this Kalaw to Inle Lake trek so you can make an informed decision about whether you want to spend you time doing it.
-With only 28 days to spend in Myanmar most people will chose between this or the Hsipaw trek, so with those kind of decisions to make, you want as much detail as possible.
-Well I did anyway.
+So here I will try to explain in detail about this Kalaw to Inle Lake trek so you can make an informed decision about whether you want to spend your time doing it.
+With only 28 days to spend in Myanmar most people will choose between this or the Hsipaw trek, so with that kind of decision to make, you want as much detail as possible.
+Well, I did anyway.
 Ok so here we go, 3 days of trekking from Kalaw to Inle lake with Sams Family trekking company.

 Kalaw Inle Lake trek trip report.